buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcRepresentationResource/Entities/IfcGeometricRepresentationContext.md

 If an geographic placement is provided using _IfcMapConversion_ then the _WorldCoordinateSystem_ atttibute is used to define the offset between the zero point of the local engineering coordinate system and the geographic reference point to which the _IfcMapConversion_ offset relates.
 In preferred practise both points (also called "project base point" and "survey point") should be coincidental.
 However it is possible to offset the geographic reference point from the local zero point.

 ### TrueNorth
 Direction of the true north, or geographic northing direction, relative to the underlying project coordinate system.
 It is given by a 2 dimensional direction within the xy-plane of the project coordinate system.
 If not present, it defaults to 0.
-1., meaning that the positive Y axis of the project coordinate system equals the geographic northing direction.
+1., meaning that the positive Y-axis of the project coordinate system equals the geographic northing direction.

 > NOTE If a geographic placement is provided using _IfcMapConversion_ then the true north is for information only.
 In case of inconsistency, the value provided with _IfcMapConversion_ shall take precedence.